Marde's Blog

 Which Daffodils to Use?

-If tall, green grass is present, the area can be mowed before the bulbs are planted and again before they begin to emerge.
+If tall, green grass is present, the area can be mowed before the bulbs are planted.
+And again before they begin to emerge.
 The daffodils will generally grow faster than the grass and not be obscured by it so they can be planted on a dried out meadow or hillside.

 Recent Post …